DaloroAT/first_breaks_picking/README.md

 Click on 1 button and select file with model.
 After successfully loading the model, access to the pick will open.

-### Run picking
+### Settings and Processing

-Click on 3 button to open window with picking parameters.
-A detailed description of the parameters can be found in the `Picking process` chapter.
-Then run picking process.
-After some time, a line will appear connecting the first arrivals.
+Click on 3 button to open window with different settings and picking parameters:

-Run again with different parameters to achieve optimal values of the picking parameters for your data.
+- The **Processing** section contains parameters for drawing seismograms; these parameters are also used during the picking process.
+Changing them in real time changes the rendering.
+- The **View** section allows you to change the axes' names, content, and orientation.
+- The **External** section allows you to read and display the first picks from the headers of the current file.
+- The **NN Picking** section allows you to select additional parameters for picking the first arrivals and a device for calculations.
 If you have CUDA compatible GPU and installed GPU supported version of library (see `Installation` section), you can select `CUDA/GPU` device to use GPU acceleration.
 It can drastically decrease computation time.

-Parameter `Batch size` determine how many gathers will be processed simultaneously on GPU.
-It also can decrease computation time, but make sure that you have enough free GPU memory (`Batch size=10` requires > 10 Gb VRAM on Windows).
+A detailed description of the parameters responsible for picking can be found in the `Picking process` chapter.

+When you have chosen the optimal parameters, click on the **Run picking** button.
+After some time, a line will appear connecting the first arrivals.
+You can interrupt the process by clicking **Stop** button.

 ### Processing grid